List of works by Jonathan Larson: Sacred Cows

 Only one episode, a pilot titled "A New Beginning," was fully developed and recorded as a demo.
 This episode reimagined the Garden of Eden story: God (voiced by Larson) is portrayed as a temperamental rock star who, after destroying the old world, creates a new paradise and its inhabitants.
 Adame (Rusty Magee) is a modern, pop-savvy alpha female, and Yves (Paul Scott Goodman) is a naive hippie folk singer.
 The Serpent appears as a three-headed, cigar-chomping advertising agent (voiced by Larson, Goodman, Golden, and Magee) who tempts them with the Tree of Knowledge, represented as a tower of televisions offering media and technology.
 Unlike the original biblical story, Adame and Yves are trapped by God in the Garden of Eden after disobeying his orders, being forced to stay there for eternity.

 The musical score reflected the collaborative nature and satirical intent, blending various early-1990s styles: ethereal pop for the Angels, pop-rap for Adame, country-western for Yves, hard rock for God, and jazz for the Serpent, supplemented by advertising jingles.
 Jeremy Roberts handled arrangements, integrating the diverse styles.

 The television series concept was ultimately shelved due to scheduling conflicts among the five composers.
-The demo recording featuring the composers performing the roles resurfaced years later and was released on iTunes in 2013, but has since been delisted from all storefronts.
+The demo recording featuring the composers performing the roles resurfaced years later and was released on iTunes in 2013, but has since been de-listed from all storefronts.